dhellmann/pymotw-3/source/argparse/index.rst

 for :mod:`optparse`.
-The implementation of :mod:`argparse` supports features that would not have been easy to add to :mod:`optparse`, and that would have required backwards-incompatible API changes, so a new module was brought into the library instead.
+The implementation of :mod:`argparse` supports features that would not have been easy to add to :mod:`optparse`, and that would have required backwards-incompatible API changes, so a new module was brought into the library instead. :mod:`optparse` is now deprecated.

 Setting Up a Parser
 ===================